 He was my first friend.
 My best friend.
 The one person in the world who had lived my history step for step.
 And yet we were very different, he and I. Daniel was all dare.
 He ran at life with 150%, full-bore all the time.
 I am more conservative, more calculated and less impulsive.
 I played by the rules and coloured inside the lines, while Daniel spent his life breaking rules and smudging lines

 At about 15 Daniel started experimenting with drugs and alcohol in a major way.
 This lead to a downward spiral that lasted almost 20 years.
 It was the beginning of a dance that he and I performed back and forth for most of our adult lives.
 He used and I enabled by constantly rescuing.
 I paid his drug debts (one time at gun point when his dealer came to my home).
 He stole my jewelry to pawn.
-I paid for his detox and rehab programs – I truly lost count but I believe it was at least 6 times.
+I paid for his programs for detox and rehab Costa Rica – I truly lost count but I believe it was at least 6 times.

 My addiction to rescuing him was as strong as his addiction to use drugs and alcohol – and both did so to mask our pain.
 And in the deep recesses of my heart I guess I always knew that things would end up this way.
 I would ultimately lose him to “the life”, but I battled on, hoping that I could choose the ending to our story.